 As chiropractic evolved, it transitioned from a fringe practice into a mainstream healthcare profession.
 Much of this evolution can be attributed to increased research and evidence supporting the effectiveness of chiropractic care for specific conditions.

 In the 1960s and 1970s, chiropractic professionals began conducting more rigorous scientific studies to demonstrate the value of spinal adjustments.
-These studies focused on the relationship between spinal health and the nervous system, proving that misalignments could contribute to a range of issues, including chronic pain, headaches, and even digestive problems.
+These studies focused on the relationship between spinal health and the nervous system, proving that misalignments could contribute to various issues, including chronic pain, headaches, and even digestive problems.

 Over time, chiropractic education standards improved.
 Chiropractors became licensed healthcare professionals who undergo extensive training and education.
-They study anatomy, physiology, and diagnostic techniques, alongside specialized chiropractic methods.
-As a result, chiropractic care integrated into many healthcare systems across the world.
+They study anatomy, physiology, and diagnostic techniques alongside specialized chiropractic methods.
+As a result, chiropractic care is integrated into many healthcare systems worldwide.
 In the U.S., for example, chiropractic is recognized in all 50 states, and chiropractors are considered primary healthcare providers.

 Chiropractic has also gained recognition as a complementary treatment to conventional medicine.
 Patients often visit chiropractors for pain relief when they want to avoid more invasive options like surgery or medications.
 In fact, chiropractic care has been particularly successful in treating lower back pain—one of the most common reasons for doctor visits worldwide.